itsjunetime/smserver/README.md

 - [x] Persistent settings
 - [x] Allow the server to run in the background for unlimited time
 - [x] Convenient Custom CSS Loading
+- [ ] Subject lines for texts on web interface
 - [ ] Information on web page about battery life, wifi connection, etc - This is nearly done.
 - [ ] Access to camera roll - This is nearly done